kilandrabass/kilandrabass/README.md

 - 🌟 Other experiments as I dive deeper into the world of tech

 ## 🌍 Connect With Me
-Feel free to reach out if you'd like to collaborate or chat about product management, entrepreneurship, or tech!
+Feel free to reach out if you'd like to collaborate or chat about strategy and operations, product management, entrepreneurship, or tech!

 Check out www.killapunsandpaper.com for unique greeting cards 💌